 While Ausgrid received no formal submissions during the REF stage, Ausgrid considered all feedback received via phone calls, emails and face-to-face meetings till date as part of the process of assessing the project for construction approval.

-Ausgrid started engaging with key stakeholders, such as Georges River National Park and City of Canterbury Bankstown Council earlier this year to obtain feedback on the replacement cable route.
+Ausgrid started engaging with key stakeholders, such as Georges River National Park and City of Canterbury Bankstown Council in early 2018 to obtain feedback on the replacement cable route.

 Engagement with residents and businesses along and around the replacement cable route started in April 2018 when the first project newsletter was distributed.
 A copy of the newsletter can be found at the bottom of this page.